 Upon successful completion of this course participants will be able to:

 No high school diploma required. *Minimum 9th grade reading level required.
-Complete and turn in Nurse Aide Application Form (PDF), Non-credit Registration Form (PDF), Physical Examination Clearance Form (PDF), and current criminal abstract (see Course Resources to the right).
+Complete and turn in Nurse Aide Application Form (PDF), Non-credit Registration Form (PDF), Physical Examination Clearance Form (PDF), and current criminal abstract.

 Placement test can be taken Monday - Thursday from 8am - 2pm.
 Please call the office at 455-0477 two business days in advance.